drivendataorg/nasa-airport-config-runtime/README.md

 #### A small fake dataset

 This is a small dataset of not-very-realistic data suitable for quickly making sure that your code runs.
-Each feature column is simulated by resampling 5 values with replacement 100 times.
+Each feature column is simulated by resampling 10 of its values (with replacement) 100 times.
 You can generate the fake dataset by running:

 The script [`scripts/generate_fake_dataset.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/scripts/generate_fake_dataset.py) generates the development dataset.
 You can learn more about it with the `--help` flag: